U.S. LNG export plants to ramp up natgas use as Gulf Coast fog clears

 Cheniere said it does not comment on operations.

 Flows into Corpus, meanwhile, dropped to near nothing since reaching 0.75 bcfd in mid-January.
-This week, however, flows into Corpus started to increase, according to Refinitiv.
+Energy data provider Genscape said deliveries to Corpus are starting to recover after a three-week outage.

-Analysts at Energy Aspects said in a report last week that the reduction at Corpus “could signal on-site maintenance is taking place as Train 1 prepares for commercial operations.”
+“While we aren’t sure the reason for the (Corpus) shutdown, it’s not uncommon for LNG facilities to shut shortly after they begin service,” Genscape said.
+Corpus started up in December.

 Flows into Cove Point, meanwhile, have mostly held around 0.75 bcfd since November, according to Refinitiv.